Prince William And Kate Middleton Take Budget Flight As Royal Family Faces Criticism For Pricey Travel

 “There was a lot of nonsense spoken earlier in the week about how Prince Harry and Meghan Markle needed to fly in private jets because of security concerns,” said Robert Jobson, who authored a best-selling biography on Prince Charles.
 “But the Royal Family have been using cheap airlines for years, Princess Diana would do it frequently.”

-William and Kate and the rest of their family weren’t interested in such extravagant travel as they made their way north.
+William, Kate, and the rest of their family weren’t interested in such extravagant travel as they made their way north.
 They were seen on a public plane flying with the rest of the public, looking like your average family on holiday.

 “The family were sat right at the front.
 I fly this route all the time and we were none the wiser.
-No-one knew they were on the flight,” said one passenger.
+No one knew they were on the flight,” said one passenger.

 Prince William, Kate Middleton and their children are seen getting off a £73 budget flight to Scotland https://t.co/xWkpQUxKAp pic.twitter.com/wgwpESmCrw